Builderb0y/BigGlobe/scripting docs/2 - Builtin environment.md

 What follows below is the "builtin" script environment.
 This environment is always present on every script, though in rare cases some functionality may be limited or removed.
 I will try to ensure that such cases are also documented.

 Information about other environments can be found in the "environments" directory.
-Information about which environments are present on each script can be found in the "present" directory.
+Information about which environments are present on each script can be found in the "files" directory.

 # Variables